Who wrote the work Nikita's childhood. What was Nikita like in the story of Nikita's childhood? Organization of cognitive activity

 § 2.1.

-Parental love is the basis for raising a child.
+Parental love is the basis of raising a child.-

 5-7